 Similarly, President Obama navigated America out of a perilous recession.
 At the same time, his record is tarnished by charges of race-baiting and a less-than-stellar record on ending human rights abuses.

-It is hard to find a similarly redemptive account of the Bush presidency.
+It is hard to find a redemptive account of the Bush presidency, though.

 Bush’s tenure also set the tone for much of the political discourse and debate occurring across the world today.
 His binary worldview of “us versus them” and “good versus evil” birthed and fanned the flames of Islamophobia.
-“Personal diplomacy” won Bush friends like Tony Blair (who, incidentally, has been excoriated similarly by the British media).
-But they also ended up alienating the country across the globe.
-America’s moral standing took a precipitous hit abroad in no small part due to Bush’s “Texas swagger” on the world stage.
+Bush’s “personal diplomacy” won him friends like Tony Blair (who has been excoriated similarly by the British media).
+It also ended up alienating the country.
+America’s moral standing took a precipitous hit abroad, in no small part due to Bush’s “Texas swagger” on the world stage.

 That swagger itself has become the butt of jokes.
 A cursory search for Bush Jr. on Youtube yields a slew of videos which catalog his gaffes and are littered with derisive comments about his intellectual capabilities.
 For a long time, George Bush’s website was the top result in response to a Google search for “a miserable failure.”
 If one were to judge Bush purely on the basis of public comments, the overwhelming portrait is that of a man who was unfit for Presidency.

 And, yet, it did not seem that way in 2000, when Bush became president for the first time.